ETCLabs/RDMnet/README.md

 also contains example applications that demonstrate the roles of Components in
 RDMnet:

-* *RDMnetControllerGUI*: A Qt-based GUI application which does basic discovery, display and configuration of RDMnet Components.
+* *rdmnet_controller_example*: A Qt-based GUI application which does basic discovery, display and configuration of RDMnet Components.
-* *broker*: A console application (which can also be run as a Windows service) which implements an RDMnet Broker.
+* *rdmnet_broker_example*: A console application which implements an RDMnet Broker.
-* *device*: A console application which implements an RDMnet Device.
+* *rdmnet_device_example*: A console application which implements an RDMnet Device.
 * *fakeway* (binary only): A console application which implements an RDMnet Gateway, using one or more ETC [Gadget II](https://www.etcconnect.com/Products/Networking/Gadget-II/Features.aspx) devices to communicate with RDM fixtures.
-* *manager*: A console application which implements a basic LLRP Manager.
+* *llrp_manager_example*: A console application which implements a basic LLRP Manager.

 The applications are available as a binary package [here](https://etclabs.github.io/RDMnet).